MEDIA LOVES TECH 2020

 About the competition

 MEDIA LOVES TECH seeks to identify the best digital concepts for innovative and quality journalism.
-Launched by DW Akademie, Germany’s leading international media development organisation, this competition is open to journalists, startuppers, project leaders, creative people, developers, designers, civil society, any individual actor or organisation wishing to innovate for a quality media landscape in Tunisia.
+Launched by DW Akademie, Germany’s leading international media development organisation, this competition is open to journalists, startuppers, project leaders, creative people, developers, designers, civil society, any individual actor or organisation wishing to innovate for a quality media landscape in Tunisia, Morocco and Algeria.

 MEDIA LOVES TECH is an initiative of DW Akademie in cooperation with Al Khatt in Tunisia.
 This project is funded by German cooperation, in particular by the German Ministry of International Cooperation.